Teen climate activist Greta Thunberg is Time's 2019 Person of the Year

-Greta Thunberg, the soft-spoken Swedish teen who became a global conscience for climate change and environmental activism, has been named Time’s Magazine’s Person of the Year for 2019.
+Greta Thunberg, the soft-spoken Swedish teenager who became a global conscience for climate change and environmental activism, has been named Time’s Magazine’s Person of the Year for 2019.

 The magazine announced 16-year old Thunberg as its choice Wednesday exclusively on "TODAY."

-Thunberg's initiative to strike, galvanized hundreds of students to protest for climate justice throughout Europe and that momentum quickly fanned across the globe becoming the “Fridays For Future" movement.
+Thunberg's initiative to strike galvanized students to protest against climate change throughout Europe and that momentum quickly fanned across the globe, becoming the “Fridays For Future" movement.

+Her solo protest, Fensenthal noted, eventually prompted millions of people in 150 countries "to act on behalf of the planet."

+He also said that Thunberg "represents a broader generational shift in the culture," with youth standing up for what they believe in — from Hong Kong to Chile.

+"Young people are demanding change, and urgently," Felsenthal said.
+"She embodies youth activism."

-Her signature no-nonsense blunt style of speaking made her a force that could not be ignored by world leaders and she was asked to speak in front of several high-profile entities including the United Nations and the United States Congress.
+Thunberg's signature no-nonsense blunt style of speaking made her a force that could not be ignored by world leaders and she was asked to speak in front of several high-profile entities, including the United Nations and the United States Congress.

-Thunberg, who was diagnosed with Asperger’s syndrome at a young age, heard about climate change at 8 years old and said she became instantly concerned to the point that she plunged into depression over it.
+Thunberg, who has Asperger’s syndrome, first learned about climate change at 8 years old and said she became instantly concerned to the point that she plunged into depression over it.

 “I remember thinking that it was very strange that humans that are an animal species, among others, could be capable of changing the Earth’s climate,” she said during a 2018 Ted Talk.

-She gave up eating meat and traveling via airplane, among other things, in order to reduce her carbon footprint.
+She gave up eating meat and traveling via airplane, among other things, to reduce her carbon footprint.

+In October, Thunberg was the recipient of another honor — an environmental award at a Stockholm ceremony held by the Nordic Council.
+But she declined it, explaining in an Instagram post, "The climate movement does not need any more awards."

+"What we need is for our politicians and the people in power start to listen to the current, best available science," she wrote.

 The young activist sailed for just over two weeks on a zero-emission boat with her father in August to attend the U.N.
 Climate Action Summit in New York City and to meet with various politicians.